 Voorhees Township School District strives to meet the unique needs of all stakeholders by providing comprehensive, innovative, and creative instructional programs that prepare lifelong learners to succeed in an ever-changing global society.
-This vision for instruction will continue to guide teaching and learning during in-person and/or remote learning.
+This vision for instruction will continue to guide teaching and learning.
 Instruction regardless of the setting will be guided by the following values: